 The type of broadband you have at home should reflect what you plan to use it for, and online gaming is one of the most bandwidth-hungry activities you could do.
 The best broadband for gaming is going to be significantly different from the best broadband for simple social media browsing or Netflix streaming.

 Many of the major broadband providers know that gamers are in a class of their own and will place high demands on their broadband connections.
-There are a range of fast broadband packages on the market that are ideal for gamers, so there are a few things to think about first when you compare broadband deals.
+There is a range of fast broadband packages on the market that are ideal for gamers, so there are a few things to think about first when you compare broadband deals.

 The good news is you can technically game online with almost any broadband speed.
 The bad news is, if your broadband speed is slow, it will likely be a terrible gaming experience and you’ll probably get taken out pretty quickly.

 As a minimum for basic games, you should have at least 3Mbps of broadband speed, but you should bear in mind others in your home that might be using the internet too.
 If family members or housemates are also online, your bandwidth will be even more limited.
 So a broadband speed that accounts for everyone's usage would let you have a better gaming experience online.

-Certain types of broadband are better at this than others — fibre broadband, for example, is a lot more reliable than ADSL, due to the more modern infrastructure it uses.
+Certain types of broadband are better at this than others — fibre broadband, for example, is a lot more reliable than ADSL, due to its more modern infrastructure.

 So as a general rule, if you’re interested in online gaming, you’ll need some kind of fibre broadband connection.
-Gaming with a cheap ADSL connection will lead to excruciatingly slow load times, terrible lag and a latency that will make gameplay less than optimal.
+Gaming with a cheap ADSL connection will lead to excruciatingly slow load times, terrible lag and latency that will make gameplay less than optimal.
 (More on those later).